 It’s Important to Lead By Example

-Kids learn fast, and in those early years they learn almost everything from their parents.
+Kids learn fast, and in those early years they learn almost everything from their parents or TV.
 That’s why it’s so important for parents to lead by example, and eating habits are one of the many behaviours that kids will learn from their parents.

 There is more to it though.
 Here are ways you can help your kids develop a strong and lasting relationship with healthy living.

 1. Talking about the importance of eating nutritious food